 So total hours actually worked is 1,784.

-Recruitment: Studies suggest this is typically a further 10% of the annual salary.
+Recruitment: Studies suggest this is typically 10% of the annual salary.

 Administrative costs: e.g. payroll costs, banking charges and the cost of other personnel functions.